The lattice of varieties of monoids: Other restrictions

 \subsection{Decomposability into a direct product}

-For brevity, we call a variety of algebras \emph{decomposable} if its subvariety lattice is decomposable into a direct product of non-singleton lattices.
-Decomposable varieties of semigroups were studied by Vernikov; see~\cite[Subsection~13.3]{Shevrin-Vernikov-Volkov-09}.
+A variety of algebras is \emph{decomposable} if its subvariety lattice is decomposable into a direct product of non-singleton lattices.
+Decomposable varieties of semigroups were studied by Vernikov; see Shevrin \textit{et~al.}\@ \cite[Subsection~13.3]{Shevrin-Vernikov-Volkov-09}.

 Two varieties of algebras $\mathbf X_1$ and $\mathbf X_2$ of the same type are \emph{disjoint} if $\mathbf X_1\wedge\mathbf X_2=\mathbf T$.
-Simple lattice-theoretic arguments show that if $L$ is a modular, 0-distributive lattice and $x,y\in L$ are such that $x\wedge y=0$, then the interval $[0,x\vee y]$ in $L$ is isomorphic to the direct product of the intervals $[0,x]$ and $[0,y]$.
+Simple lattice-theoretic arguments show that if $\langle L;\vee,\wedge\rangle$ is a modular, 0-distributive lattice and $x,y\in L$ are such that $x\wedge y=0$, then the interval $[0,x\vee y]$ in $L$ is isomorphic to the direct product of the intervals $[0,x]$ and $[0,y]$.
 Combining this claim with Observation~\ref{0-distr} and Proposition~\ref{CR is mod}, we obtain the following result.